Mitchell County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, the North Carolina DMV will likely suspend your license.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, North Carolina law mandates an immediate license suspension.
+You may have been issued a temporary driving permit at the time of your arrest.

-- Temporary Permit: The arresting officer may have issued you a temporary driving permit.
-This permit is typically valid until your ALR hearing or until the date the suspension officially begins, whichever comes first.
+- Temporary Permit: This permit is typically valid for a limited time, usually until your ALR hearing or until the suspension officially begins (approximately 30 days after your arrest if no hearing is requested).

 If You Refused Testing

-Refusing to submit to a breath or blood test carries even harsher penalties in North Carolina.
+Refusing to submit to a breath or blood test carries even more severe consequences under North Carolina's implied consent law.

 The ALR/Administrative Hearing